Safety Tips for In-School Learning

 - Handwashing should be routine for all students and staff.

-- Schools need to establish a cleaning plan that follows state and federal guidelines; all surfaces must be regularly disinfected throughout the school.
+- Districts need to establish a school cleaning plan that follows state and federal guidelines; all surfaces must be regularly disinfected throughout each school.